 We have incurred losses and generated negative cash flows from operations since inception.
-We expect to continue to incur significant losses in 2019 and may incur significant losses and negative cash flows from operations in the future.
-We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the European sales of Zalviso by Grünenthal, and our contracts with the DoD.
+We expect to continue to incur significant losses in 2020 and may incur significant losses and negative cash flows from operations in the future.
+We have funded our operations primarily through issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the European sales of Zalviso by Grünenthal, funding from the DoD, and more recently with revenues from sales of DSUVIA since the commercial launch in the first quarter of 2019.

-As of June 30, 2019, we had cash, cash equivalents and investments totaling \$91.5 million compared to \$105.7 million as of December 31, 2018.
+As of September 30, 2019, we had cash, cash equivalents and investments totaling \$80.4 million compared to \$105.7 million as of December 31, 2018.
 The decrease was primarily due to cash required to fund our continuing operations, as we began our commercialization activities for DSUVIA and continued to support Grünenthal's European sales of Zalviso, partially offset by cash received in connection with our debt refinancing.
-We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the third quarter of 2020.
-While we believe we have sufficient capital to meet our operational requirements through at least the end of the third quarter of 2020, our expectations may change depending on a number of factors including our expenditures related to the United States commercial launch of DSUVIA, any changes or delays in the resubmission of the Zalviso NDA and the FDA approval process for Zalviso.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through the middle of the fourth quarter of 2020.
+While we believe we have sufficient capital to meet our operational requirements through the middle of the fourth quarter of 2020, our expectations may change depending on a number of factors including our expenditures related to the United States commercial launch of DSUVIA, any changes in the resubmission of the Zalviso NDA and/or delays in the FDA approval process for Zalviso.
 Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.

-We have a Controlled Equity OfferingSM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
-As of June 30, 2019, we had issued and sold an aggregate of 9.8 million shares of common stock pursuant to the ATM Agreement, for which we had received net proceeds of approximately \$32.5 million, after deducting commissions, fees and expenses of \$0.9 million.
-As of June 30, 2019, approximately \$46.6 million of our common stock remained to be sold under the ATM Agreement.
+We have a Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
+As of September 30, 2019, we had issued and sold an aggregate of approximately 10.3 million shares of common stock pursuant to the ATM Agreement, for which we had received net proceeds of approximately \$34.7 million, after deducting commissions, fees and expenses of \$1.0 million.
+As of September 30, 2019, approximately \$45.3 million of our common stock remained to be sold under the ATM Agreement.

 On May 30, 2019, we entered into the Loan Agreement with Oxford.
 Under the Loan Agreement, we borrowed an aggregate principal amount of \$25.0 million under a term loan and used approximately \$8.9 million of the proceeds from the Loan to repay our outstanding obligations under the Prior Agreement.
 After deducting all loan initiation costs and outstanding interest on the Prior Agreement, we received \$15.9 million in net proceeds.
-As of June 30, 2019, the accrued balance under the Loan Agreement was \$23.8 million.
+As of September 30, 2019, the accrued balance under the Loan Agreement was \$24.0 million.
 For more information, see Note 6 "Long-Term Debt" in the accompanying notes to the condensed consolidated financial statements.